-When a Part D plan believes that a reconsideration decision is erroneous and/or should be modified due to new and material information not previously available or known, the Part D plan may submit a written or verbal statement to the Part D QIC that sets forth this information.
+When a Part D plan believes that a reconsideration decision is erroneous and/or should be modified due to new and material information not previously available or known, the Part D plan may submit a written statement to the Part D QIC that sets forth this information.
 If a Part D plan alleges error as a basis for reopening, the plan should clearly describe its rationale for concluding that the reconsideration decision is erroneous on the face of the evidence.
 If a Part D plan alleges new and material information as a basis for reopening, the plan should clearly identify the new information it has received, explain why the information was not previously available, and explain how the new information may modify the reconsideration decision.
-The Part D QIC will evaluate the written or verbal statement submitted by the Part D plan and determine if there is good cause for reopening review.
-If the Part D QIC does not find good cause for reopening, the Part D QIC does find good cause for reopening, the Part D QIC will reopen on its own motion and process the request as described below and in accordance with CMS rules.
+The Part D QIC will evaluate the written statement submitted by the Part D plan and determine if there is good cause for reopening review.
+If the Part D QIC does not find good cause for reopening, the Part D QIC will notify the Part D plan about its decision not to reopen.
+If the Part D QIC does find good cause for reopening, the Part D QIC will reopen on its own motion and process the request as described below and in accordance with CMS rules.